Fluffernuttersandwich/Smorgasbord_Reborn/TROUBLESHOOTING.md

 **"Why do you guys stress Logs so much?"**

-Because they generally help us narrow down the problem in seconds rather then play 20 Questions with you.
+Because they generally help us narrow down the problem in seconds rather than playing 20 Questions with you.

 We all like our limited time on this world to be respected.
+You want to get back to your game, and so do we.

 **Here's a funny real life example:**